TastyChickenLegs/TimedTorchesStayLit/README.md

 [Chat with me on Discord](https://discord.com/users/TastyChickenLegs#4818)

+- Can now individually control Stay Lit and On Timers - See image below
 - Turn on your torches using a configured timer and keep them lit
 - Server Sync with ability to turn off version check
 - Can put on the client or the server or both